langgenius/dify/web/README.md

 Visit https://docs.dify.ai/getting-started/readme to view the full documentation.

 ## Community
-The Dify community can be found on [Discord community](https://discord.gg/5AEfbxcd9k), where you can ask questions, voice ideas, and share your projects.
+The AiConec Studio community can be found on [Discord community](https://discord.gg/5AEfbxcd9k), where you can ask questions, voice ideas, and share your projects.